mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 ### Challenge reflection

 - *What did you make?
 And why did it matter?*
 Taking time to think and process before acting has always been my **comfort zone**.
-What I did was an experiment to force myself out of it, to expose my instinctive and unprocessed thoughts and actions.
+What I did was an experiment to force myself out of it, to expose my instinctive, unprocessed thoughts and actions.
 Living in fast-pace and losing control over my life is a great fear and a risk I wouldn't have taken easily.

 - *What happens when you involve yourself?*
 I always thought that my projects were somehow self-involving, because I have always been truthful to what I want to represent.
 Nevertheless, I realise that I have always been keeping a certain distance from involving my inner self with the fear of getting too self-inclusive.
 After having performed my first experiment with a deeper self-involvement I value the process differently: there are no longer strong distinctions between the 'work', the 'personal life', the 'hobbies', the 'free time' etc. Everything **blends** and overlaps with one another, creating a whole **interconnected** mass.
 And this feels way more **human**.

 - *What happens when you use yourself as an instrument?*
  When the source of knowledge is your own body, the result is more powerful and long-lasting.
-It somehow changes a part of your being, and so does the design practice.
+It somehow changes a part of your being, and consequently your design practice.
 The outcome is an authentic, **genuine**, undeniable point of view which can not be predetermined.
-Nevertheless, there are always two sides on this: I got more passionate and excited but also more frustrated.
-I was not able to switch to another subject or just take a break, since I was the designer and I was the "guinea pig".
+ Nevertheless there are always two sides: I got passionate and excited but also more frustrated.
+I was not able to switch to another subject or just take a break since I was the designer and I was the "guinea pig".

 - *Did anything change about your way of working?*
 (still writing)
 The way Ι worked that day was the complete opposite of what I'm used to.
 I tried to switch from being extremely slow and indecisive, to being extremely fast and direct.
 What I realised was that time is a luxury that can either reinforce or prevent the project's development.
-It might help me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and over-procrastinate.
-Analysing every possibility that can potentially exist might be misguiding me and disconnecting my project from my original penchant.
+It helps me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and procrastination.
+Analysing every possibility that can potentially exist can be misguiding and disconnecting the project from my original penchant.
-On the other side, through my time-zero experiment I experienced some other implications which were quite new to me.
+Through my time-zero experiment I experienced some other implications which were quite new to me.
 Sometimes going with the flow / comparison with normal life / Im the frame of reference
 +++

 - *What does it mean for your future work?*